Review was updated on 5th August, 2019

 What Exclusives Does Xbox One Have?

-There’s now two “branches” to the Forza series: Forza Motorsport (a “serious” track racing game) and Forza Horizon (a more freeform, open-world-fun driving game).
+There are now two “branches” to the Forza series: Forza Motorsport (a “serious” track racing game) and Forza Horizon (a more freeform, open-world-fun driving game).
 Both are superb, though arguably it’s Horizon that’s really gotten Xbox Ones flying off the shelf.

 What About Movies and TV Shows?